bernalde/QuIPML/index.md

 ## Grading
 Weekly homework and quizzes (30%), Final Project (70%).
-- There will be 4 quzzes to evaluate the concepts covered in class.
-Each worth 10 points.
+- There will be 4 quizzes to evaluate the concepts covered in class—each worth 10 points.
 Only the best 3 quizzes will count toward the 30%.
-- The final project will be submitted in groups and it will require the implementation and solution of an integer programming instance using quantum computing resources.
+- The final project will be submitted in groups.
+It will require the implementation and solution of an integer programming instance using quantum computing resources.
 This final project deliverable will be a report and a presentation.

 ## Highlights
 The specific skills that students will gain that will make them "quantum ready" for industry or further academic research in this course are:

 A. Classical

-1. Given a practical problem (from supply chain or physics or anything else), formulate it as a non-linear integer program.
+1. Given a practical problem (from supply chain, physics, to anything else), formulate it as a non-linear integer program.
 We will provide a few practical problems, but we encourage you to suggest one that you are already working on or are interested in.
 2. Solve such formulations via classical solvers.

 B. Quantum